BastelPichi/compatibility/brightway.md

 Progress stuck at 0% (2) | Connect cables in this order: 1- Connect the UART adapter to the PC (w/ 5 pin cable); 2-Turn on the scooter, disconnect Scooter cables; 3- Connect UART/5 Pin cable to the scooter
 Progress stuck at 0% (3) | Make sure the Scooter is ON when you press "Start Update" and start flashing Progress stuck at 0% (4) | Make sure cables are fully seated In the UART pins.
 Make sure 5pin connector is well connected to the scooter

-If you don't have / want to buy a replacement dashboard cable, one of the following methods might work out for you:

-- Use a regular 5 pin JST connector, like a spare hall sensor cable, in place of the original connector: cut it in half, solder or crimp the wires and connect them to the UART adapter (@encryptize).
-- Pull out the pins of the original connector, then take new wires, crimp them and insert them into the connector.
-Connect the other end of the wires to the UART adapter.
-- Needle method (@turbojeet): Take household needles, cut off the wide thread ends and insert them into female dupont connectors.
-Stick those needles into the connector alongside the original pins / wires.
-- Soldering wires directly to the PCB: Unfeasible in this case, because the contacts are difficult to reach because of conformal coating / silicon.
-- Create custom female connector from DuPont wires (@KrYpz0n): [Video tutorial](https://www.youtube.com/watch?v=MEVXANRJ1IM)